sarahnguyen7/HCD_HW1/README.md

 - [Known Issues](#known-issues)
 - [Installation and Usage](#installation-and-usage)

-## License
+## Source Data

-The source data is governed by the [Wikimedia Foundation terms of use](https://foundation.wikimedia.org/wiki/Terms_of_use).
-It is a subset of Wikipedia article pages.
+The rare diseases data is a subset of Wikipedia article pages.
 This is a subset of the English Wikipedia that represents a large number of articles related to rare diseases.
 This list of pages was collected by using a database of rare diseases maintained by the National Organization for Rare Diseases (NORD) and matching them to Wikipedia articles that are either about a rare disease or have a section that mentions a rare disease.

-The datasets created from this project is subject to the same terms, allowing for reuse and redistribution with appropriate attribution.
+## License
 The code written was developed in combination of myself, ChatGPT, Dr. David.
 W. McDonald for use in Data 512, a UW MS Data Science Degree program.
 The authors of the code will be referenced in the specifc code they were used in.
+Licenses for all are listed down below.

+#### Wikipedia API Example Code
+The source data is governed by the [Wikimedia Foundation terms of use](https://foundation.wikimedia.org/wiki/Terms_of_use).
+The datasets created from this project is subject to the same terms, allowing for reuse and redistribution with appropriate attribution.

+#### Dr. David W. McDonald's Example Code
+This code example was developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
+This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
+Revision 1.3 - August 16, 2024

+#### Sarah Nguyen's Code
-Dr. McDonald and I's code is provided under the Creative Commons CC-BY license.
+This code is provided under the Creative Commons CC-BY license.
 Revision 1.3 - August 16, 2024.

-ChatGPT's code is provided under the Creative Commons Attribution 4.0 International License.
+#### GPT-4
+Some portions of this project were assisted by GPT-4, an AI model by OpenAI.

 ## API Documentation